ZTong1201/Java/project/proj2c/README.md

 Autocomplete | Given a string, find all locations that match that string.
 Turn-by-turn Navigation | Augment the routing from Part II to include written driving directions

-Here is a link to you can try using heroku app: [bearmaps](http://bearmaps-sp19-ztong5.herokuapp.com/map.html).
+Here is a link you can try using heroku app: [bearmaps](http://bearmaps-sp19-ztong5.herokuapp.com/map.html).
 The expected results will be displayed as below.
 1. Map Rastering
 ![Image of Initialization](https://github.com/ZTong1201/Java/blob/master/project/proj2c/static/test%20demo/initialization.png)